 Loss of balance or a head tilt: This is often called wry neck (or wry-neck), typically an inner ear infection.
 This can come on suddenly.
 Although treatment can be lengthy, a head tilt can usually be cured if treatment is begun quickly.

-We encourage you to observe your rabbit’s behavior, activity level and droppings daily.
+We encourage you to observe your rabbit’s behavior, appetite, activity level and droppings daily.
 Each rabbit is different and knowing what is normal behavior for your rabbit could save his life.